tokyo2006/KubeOperator/README_EN.md

 : Clearly explain the functionality of KubeOperator (maybe someone makes an English version?)
 -  [:books: Installation & Doc](https://docs.kubeoperator.io/) : Docs about How to install KubeOperator, How to use, Features, Common Q&A etc

-## Kubernetes offline installation package

-KubeOperator provides a complete offline installation package (includes Kubernetes, Docker, etcd, Dashboard, Prometheus, OS patches, etc).
-Each installation package will be built as an independent container image for use by KubeOperator.
-Details : [k8s-package](https://github.com/KubeOperator/k8s-package)

 ## Community (Currently it’s only supported in Chinese)

 - technical exchange QQ 群：825046920